Investment Company Institute

-The Investment Company Institute (ICI) is a global association of regulated funds, including mutual funds, exchange-traded funds, closed-end funds and unit investment trusts in the United States, and similar funds offered to investors in jurisdictions worldwide.
-ICI encourages adherence to ethical standards, promotes public financial literacy of funds and investing, and advances the interests of investment funds and their shareholders, directors, and advisers.
+The Investment Company Institute (ICI) is a global association of regulated funds, including mutual funds, exchange-traded funds, closed-end funds, and unit investment trusts in the United States, and similar funds offered to investors in jurisdictions worldwide.
+ICI encourages adherence to ethical standards, promotes public financial literacy about funds and investing, and advances the interests of investment funds and their shareholders, directors, and advisers.

 History

 Following the stock market crash of 1929 that presaged the Great Depression, Congress passed a series of acts related to securities and financial regulation.
 One of these, the Investment Company Act of 1940, clearly defined the responsibilities of investment companies.
 This same year, what would become ICI was established in New York as the National Committee of Investment Companies, an organization to aid in the administration of the act.
 It became the National Association of Investment Companies (NAIC) in 1941, and then the Investment Company Institute in 1961.